vidstack/player/docs/architecture/README.md

     elements in the `Window` custom elements registry.
   - `src/bundle/elements.ts` → Exports all code that is not side-effect free which registers all elements in the custom elements registry.
-- `src/core` → This directory contains any functionality that is at the top of the player hierarchy such as the `MediaProvider` component, `PlayerContext` etc.
+- `src/core` → This directory contains any functionality that is at the top of the elements hierarchy such as the `MediaProvider` component, `PlayerContext` etc.
 - `src/providers` → This directory contains components/code that are responsible for
   loading players/media.
 - `src/ui` → This directory contains components/code that are rendered in the browser
   generally for the end-user to interact with.
-- `src/skins` → This directory contains components that are an amalgamation of UI components to build an out of the box look/style for the player which includes themes and icons.
+- `src/skins` → This directory contains components that are an amalgamation of UI components to build an out of the box look/style for a player which includes themes and icons.
-- `src/utils` → This directory contains common helper functions that are used throughout the player.
+- `src/utils` → This directory contains common helper functions that are used throughout the library.

 ### Packaging

-The library will be bundled and released as a single package under the `@vidstack/player` package name.
-We have contemplated releasing all packages under their own namespace such as `@vidstack/player`, `@vidstack/youtube`, or `@vidstack/mute-toggle` but there seems to be no inherit value of doing so as no use-case has been identified for multiple NPM packages yet.
+The library will be bundled and released as a single package under the `@vidstack/elements` package name.
+We have contemplated releasing all packages under their own namespace such as `@vidstack/video`, `@vidstack/youtube`, and `@vidstack/mute-toggle` but there seems to be no inherit value of doing so as no use-case has been identified for multiple NPM packages yet.
 Furthermore, there's no way to split the library in any meaningful way as all components are bound to the player component in one way or another.
 Splitting the library into multiple packages will